Senyoret1/kcg-ml-image-pipeline-fork/orchestration/api/coding_guide/API_GUIDELINES.md

 ### Basic response format

-There is a set of params with information about the request that all endpoints must include in the response.
+There is a set of params with information about the request that all endpoints must include in the responses.
 The format is in the `StandardSuccessResponseV1` and `StandardErrorResponseV1` classes in `api_utils.py`.
-However, this data must not be added manually, the data is added using the helper methods from `api_utils.py`.
+However, this data must not be added manually, the data is added using the helper methods from the `ApiResponseHandlerV1` class.
 Here is the process:

-- The first line for all endpoints should be `response_handler = await ApiResponseHandlerV1.createInstance(request)`.
-this creates the helper object that will keep track of the excecution stats and will allow to create the responses.
+- Each endpoint function receives a `request: Request` param.
+All those request objects includes an instance of `StandardErrorResponseV1` in the `request.state.response_handler` property.
+You must use the helper functions provided by that instance to create the API responses.

+- If the endpoint just makes a database operation by caling a function, and that function returns an instance of `DatabaseOperationResponse`, you can create the full response that the endpoint will return just by calling `request.state.response_handler.process_normal_database_response(operation_response)`.
+That helper function will take care of checking if the database operation finished correctly and return the correct response, including all the extra data ouw API is expected to return about the request.
+If the endpoint calls a function for removing data, the correct helper function is `request.state.response_handler.process_deletion_database_response(operation_response)`.

-- If you are going to return a success response, use `return response_handler.create_success_response_v1(...)`, providing to it the http status code and the response object that will be returned.
+- If you are going to return a success response and can't use any of the helper functions mentioned in the previous point, use `request.state.response_handler.create_success_response_v1(...)`, providing to it the http status code and the response object that will be returned.
+That helper function will create a response that the endpoint function can return, including all the extra that out API endpoints are expected to return.

-- If you are going to return a success response, but the endpoint is for deleting data, use `return response_handler.create_success_delete_response_v1(...)` instead.
+- If you are going to return a success response, but the endpoint is for deleting data, use `request.state.response_handler.create_success_delete_response_v1(...)` instead.
 See the section about delete responses for more information.

-- If you are going to return an error, use `return response_handler.create_error_response_v1(...)`.
+- If you are going to return an error, use `request.state.response_handler.create_error_response_v1(...)`.
 See the section about error responses for more information.

 ### Response content

-When using `return response_handler.create_success_response_v1(...)`, you must always provide an object as the response.
+When returning endpoint responses, you must always return objects.
 This means that if an endpoint is for returning an array, the response must not be a plain array, the array must be wrapped in an object like `{list: []}`.
 The same goes for numeric responses and all other response types.
 This will allow to add additional fileds to the response in the future, if needed, without introducing breaking changes.

 If the endpoint is for getting a list of elements, and no element is found, return an empty array instead of error 404.